D067659/tpmc_documentation/technical_documentation/master_service.md

 # Master Service
 The Master Service in the only contact point with the Frontend, besides the User Service for authentication.
 Its main responsibility is to manage the execution of a given routine, validate the outcome and send it back to the Frontend.
-Since this is only a high-level described goal, it is reasonable to have a look at all the exposed endpoints of the Master Service in order to gain a holistic overview of the capabilities of the Master Service:
+Since this is only a high-level described fact, it is reasonable to have a look at all the exposed endpoints of the Master Service in order to gain a holistic overview of the capabilities of the Master Service:

 `/api/routine/`